LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 In this tutorial we will look at a popular coalescent method, the Coalescent Bayesian Skyline plot ([Drummond, Rambaut, Shapiro, & Pybus, 2005](https://academic.oup.com/mbe/article/22/5/1185/1066885)), to infer these dynamics from sequence data.

-The programs used in this tutorial are listed [below](#programs-used-in-this-tutorial).

 ## Background: Classic and Generalized Plots